-Today, almost a year after we implemented our organic-only strategy, we’ve exceeded the majority of our monthly traffic goals and even broke some monthly traffic records.
-Needless to say, we’re thrilled (and relieved) that our new organic-only strategy fueled our traffic boost and shattered the great traffic plateau of 2017 -- and we’d love to share the essential SEO tips that helped us devise this strategy.
+Today, years after we adjusted our organic strategy, we’ve exceeded the majority of our monthly traffic goals and even broke some monthly traffic records.
+Needless to say, we’re thrilled (and relieved) that our organic strategy fueled our traffic boost and shattered the great traffic plateau of 2017 -- and we’d love to share the essential SEO tips that helped us devise this strategy.

 - Leverage the pillar-cluster model.

 - Create a link-building strategy.

 - Aim for the featured snippets on SERPs.

 1. Optimize your content for search intent.

 Even though an algorithm dictates the rankings of Google’s search engine results pages, Google designed its algorithm to reward the web publishers that craft the best content on the internet, not the web publishers that are the best at gaming its algorithm.

 In fact, part of Google’s search algorithm ranks your content based off engagement metrics, like total traffic, organic traffic, direct traffic through Chrome, time on site, bounce rate, click-through-rate, brand mentions on authoritative sites, and return visits.